 Figure 12.
 Ranges of typical thermal conductivities of conventional insulation materials and VIPs.
 Values based on material manufacturers’ datasheets and other technical manuals.

 VIPs are currently integrated into production refrigerating (and other low temperature) appliances, where space and energy efficiency are both of high importance.
 Typically solid panels of VIP are secured against the outer wall of the insulation cavity before being foamed into position.
 This reduces heat gain without reducing internal volume.
 These panels would typically cover around 80% of the surface area of a cabinet wall but would not extend to the edges or corners of any individual wall.
-The PU foaming process is unaltered as a result of the addition of VIPs except to reduce the volume of foam to account for the VIPs.
+The PU foaming process is unaltered as a result of the addition of VIPs except for a reduction in the volume of foam to account for the VIPs.

 The current cost of VIPs is more than that for PU foam; according to Alotaibi and Riffat (2013) €7.10 per m2 for PU foam and €168 per m2 for VIPs.
 However, the energy and/or space savings achievable can still make them an economic option.
 The main benefits of VIPs are the reduced thermal transmission for the same thickness, the reduced space taken by the insulation for the same thermal transmission or a combination of these two, especially where energy efficiency indexes are calculated based on internal volume and external dimensions are constrained.
 It is possible that weight of the materials used may also be important to some users, especially in transport applications.